An integrated EOS, pore-crush, strength and damage model framework for near-field ground-shock: Example results and discussion

 Numerical experiments were conducted to exemplify the the model results for a partially saturated tuff.
 The 7122 Sesame Table \citep{johnsonSesame} for saturated tuff was used, which consists of 62.0\% SiO$_2$, 13.5\% Al$_2$O$_3$, 24.5\% H$_2$O by weight.
 Partial saturation was achieved by calibrating the crush potential to crush-out a 20\% air-filled void volume fraction (see Fig.~\ref{fig:z}), which corresponds to degree of saturation, $S=\phi^l/(\phi^l + \phi^g)$, of approximately 62\%.
 Fig.~\ref{fig:specificvolume} compares the pressure-volume relationship for the $S=$62\% tuff vs.~$S=100\%$ tuff, i.e., absent the air-filled voids volume fraction but with the water-filled void volume fraction.
 A second crush calibration was performed for 2\% air filled porosity for the calibration to the NPE experiment discussed in the next section, shown in Fig.~\ref{fig:crushcurve}.

 The pore-crush potential $\Psi^s$ of Eq.~\eqref{eq:storedenergy} describes an exponential crush-out of porosity (or a logarithmic pressure vs.~volume relationship), where the change to the ISV $z$ is equal to change in porosity on the hydrostatic axis (when $q=0$), which can be seen by solving Eq.~\eqref{eq:evols} to see $\Delta z = -\Delta \lambda p$ and $\Delta e^p_v |_{q=0} = -\Delta z$.
 To be physically meaningful up to high-pressure loading, the evolution of $z$ must exhibit crush-out.
 With proper selection of parameters, the functional form of $\Psi^s$ does, which is evident in Fig.~\ref{fig:z}.
 A further consideration is however necessary.
-As $\Delta z$ approaches zero (with complete crush-out of porosity), the increments of plastic volume strain also approach zero, which may lead to machine precision issues as the relative amount of plastic to elastic volume strain solved in the Newton-Raphson iteration becomes very small.
-We avoid this pitfall by pre-calibrating as a parameter a cut-off value $z$ at which no further pore-crush is possible, namely the air-filled void volume fraction.
-In practice, we find the effect of the cut-off to be negligible and ensure robust convergence of the iterative return-mapping equations if properly calibrated (such as exemplified in Fig.~\ref{fig:z}).
+As $\Delta z$ approaches zero (with complete crush-out of porosity), the increments of plastic volume strain also approach zero; thus iterating for the partition of elastic and plastic strains may lead to machine precision issues and is an additional computational cost that does not significantly affect the model results.
+Although the Newton-Raphson iteration we employ is robust (see the Appendix), we avoid these potential pitfalls by pre-calibrating as a parameter a cut-off value $z$ at which no further pore-crush is possible, namely the air-filled void volume fraction.
+In practice, we find any artifact of the cut-off to be negligible and that it ensures robust convergence of the iterative return-mapping equations if properly calibrated (such as exemplified in Fig.~\ref{fig:z}b).

-To exemplify the Yp-Cap yield surface and its evolution under crush, numerical triaxial compression tests were performed at various confining pressures (Figs.~\eqref{fig:tcp}-\eqref{fig:tcq}).
+To exemplify the Yp-Cap yield surface and its evolution under crush, numerical Triaxial Compression (TC) tests were performed at various confining pressures (Figs.~\ref{fig:tcp}-\ref{fig:tcq}).
 Yp yield surface parameters were chosen to recover values of $M_0=R=1$.
 Comparison between pore-crush damage and no-damage, i.e., values of $X=0$ and $X=1$, are provided in the figures.
-The effect of the parameter $X$ on hardening under pore-crush is exemplified, where the limiting of peak strength with $X=1$ is evident in the high preconsolidation hardening curves.
+The effect of the parameter $X$ on hardening under pore-crush is exemplified, where the limiting of peak strength with $X=1$ is evident in the high confining pressure curves.
 No hardening (``perfect plasticity'') is evident at confining pressures dilative of CS, with hardening on the compactive side as expected.